 In the public hospital the surgery is usually performed by a registrar (doctor training in urological surgery).
 A consultant surgeon will be responsible for your care (not necessarily me).
-There are no fees for surgery in the public hospital.
+There are no fees for surgery in the public hospital as this is funded by the government.
 However, there is a waiting list.
 You position on the waiting list will be based on the severity of your condition.
 Your follow up visits after surgery will be in my office where you initially saw with me.
 Catheter or stent removal will be done in the public hospital outpatient clinic.

 Surgical fees are set by the Australian Medical Association (AMA) and a certain portion is not covered by your health fund.
 This is known as “the gap”.
 You will be informed of all out of pocket surgical costs prior to the surgery.
 There may be other charges from the anaesthetist, the hospital, radiology and pathology.